December 18, 2018

 Yule, Saturnalia, & Winter Solstice

 Yule or Yuletide, aka Winter Solstice, in the Northern Hemisphere marks the longest night and shortest day of the year and is one of the oldest celebrations in the world.
+With modern technology, we can more closely track the exact moment when the Earth's pole is at its maximum tilt away from the Sun, which is when the Sun simultaneously moves into the tropical zodiac sign of Capricorn and welcomes the Winter Solstice.
 Like all the Neopagan holidays the date varies between December 20 to December 23 depending on the year with the Gregorian calendar.
-With modern technology, though, we can more closely track the exact moment when the Earth's pole is at its maximum tilt away from the Sun.
-This year the winter solstice is exact on Friday, December 21 at 2:22 p.m.
-PT or 5:22 ET as the Sun moves into the tropical zodiac sign of Capricorn.
 As a turning point of light and reflection and of all the cyclical, seasonal holidays, the winter solstice is perhaps the most Christianized from its Earthly Pagan roots and Roman traditions.

 Many popular Christmas traditions evolved from Pagan and European Yule symbols such as the decorating with holly, candles, or mistletoe.
 Though the Yule log was the center of the celebration and was burned as a symbol of the rebirth of the Sun (or Son as Christianity would say :P ).Traditionally the log was harvested on the homeowner’s land, or brought as a gift.
 Once inside, it was decorated and then lit with a piece of last year’s log that was kept for this specific purpose.
 The log would burn through the longest night of the year and then smolder throughout the Yuletide (meaning “Yule time”).